Abstract. During the Galileo-Io flyby,

 Warnecke et al. [this issue]).

-rate on (a) the ring-to-background density ratio
++ peak growth rate on (a) the ring-to-background density ratio of SO

-the initial ring injection velocity, Vinj .
-In all cases, background plasma O+ and S+ at T=100 eV
++ (100% is all ring, 0% is all thermalized background), (b) the ring temperature, and (c) the initial ring injection velocity, Vinj .
+In all cases, background plasma O+ and S+ at T=100 eV is included, using the torus species composition ratios in Table 1.

 +